Directed by Clarence Brown

 The drama also ends up in laughter in the third act, though at least this gets kicked off with what I'm willing to describe as its best scene, whereupon Dwight proves to be this story's sole unpredictable element—if I cared more, I would take up the contrarian position that Howard is plausibly giving the film its most finely-tailored performance—but I do care enough about the coolness of this cool bit to suggest (not even facetiously!) that no less than Star Wars ripped it off.
 The finale comes in the courtroom, never a good sign for any old movie, and not the best sign for this—you could teach it in trial procedure class for "when to move for a mistrial," except it's so melodramatically-executed that I don't know who'd need to be taught that—and it is, almost literally, an actor's reel for Barrymore, tasked with pounding the message home through Stephen's alcoholic collapse, and in one of the least-admirable things I've learned about Shearer, she's alleged to have attempted to sabotage Brown's direction of this scene because she was worried Barrymore would overshadow her.
 The attempt didn't take, but she was kind of right, as Barrymore did win an Oscar on the back of a flawlessly-delivered monologue captured in real time with a multiple-camera set-up (Shearer was but nominated).
 I have no technical objections to the scene, but I'm afraid "fathers, don't let your daughters grow up to be whores like mine" does not move me.

-It's not clear, then, how much technical care Brown lavished on A Free Soul.
+It's not clear, otherwise, how much technical care Brown lavished on A Free Soul.
 It's one of his more impersonal efforts, with flashes of skill and very rarely flashes of brilliance, but it's also hard to see how this screenplay would have supported brilliance.
 (What was very noticeable on this rewatch is Brown's treatment of the "comic relief" of Ace's "Chinese" butler Bottomley (E. Alyn Warren), who appears to be in the movie solely because he's in the script rather than because Brown recognized his yellowface caricature as something that was supposed to be amusing.
 And it's not like the movie doesn't have dopey comedy otherwise: Gleason's gin mule can be modestly funny; a drive-by shooting that interrupts a guy taking a shit, somewhat less so.
 And while it's not impossible that "rewatching a movie I didn't like in the first place" has made me uncharitable to A Free Soul, it's only with a second spin that I did notice one of those few "flashes of brilliance," when Shearer, after her father's discovery of her shame, fondles a bouquet of flowers on a table that's given up the ghost, its petals most symbolically disintegrating right between her fingertips, a gesture worthy of a much better film than this.)